 However, when adaptive colour transform (ACT) is applied to the current coding block, the colour space of the transform coefficients is YCgCo, while that of non-ACT blocks is RGB (GBR).
 This means that deblocking filter is applied in the original colour space, nevertheless, the condition check of boundary strength derivation is done in the transform domain.
 That is, when input signal format is 4:4:4 RGB, boundary strength derivation is done in YCgCo domain when ACT is applied, while deblocking filter is applied in RGB domain.
 This discrepancy may cause insufficient deblocking filter operation.

+In addition to bS derivation, chroma residual scaling is also controlled by tu_coded_flag, which means chroma residual scaling is not applied to Cb/Cr components and residual signal is not added to the prediction for the component when the corresponding tu_coded_flag is 0.